Films by Title: "T"

 Tall, Tan and Terrific (1946) - Handsome Harry (Monte Hawley), owner of the Golden Slipper nightclub, is in love with Miss Tall, Tan and Terrific (Francine Everett) who works there.
 Harry fights with one of the gamblers at this club and when the gambler later dies, the murder weapon is traced to Harry who is jailed and faces the electric chair.
 Detective work on the part of Mantan Moreland clears Harry who is reunited with Miss Tall, Tan and Terrific who'd left town to avoid testifying against Harry.
 Music by Golden Slipper All Girl Band.
 Musical, 40 min., VHS, dir: Bud Pollard.

-Tamales in January (Latino Poets Speakout) (2005) - Documentary, 3 min., VHS, dir: Renata Gangemi and Ruben Gonzalez.
+Tamales in January (Latino Poets Speakout) (2005) - A Latino poet tells a story about people making food and imagining themselves in Iraq during a bombing raid.
+Documentary, 3 min., VHS, dir: Renata Gangemi and Ruben Gonzalez.

 Tamango (1958) - This adaptation of Prosper Merimee's "Tamango" is concerned with the happenings aboard a slave ship plying the waters from Africa to Cuba.
 Dorothy Dandridge is Aiche, the island beauty who is torn between loyalty to her people in the hold and the passionate sea captain (Curt Jurgens).
 Released in the U.S. in 1959.
 Drama, 98 min., VHS, dir: John Berry.